PeterCamilleri/docs/rake_snippets.md

     $ rake reek

+Note that the output is directed toward the file reek.txt without any fancy colorization or other special effects.
+This is part of my workflow in that I prefer to have a record of code smells at various points in the development and saving results to a text file makes it easy to version control the smell reports as the project progresses.

 ### Debug/Test Console

 Now there are several ways to run an irb console from rake, with test code